Easy As Cookies

 Take your time!
 You're making something that looks fun, and so you should have fun with it.
 Even if it's imperfect, it's still chocolate cake and cream and chocolate ganache, so it will taste amazing.

-If your cake isn't done when you turn it out, leave the parchment paper on it.
+If you discover the cake isn't done when you turn it out, leave the parchment paper on it.
 Slip a thin large cutting board underneath the tea towel, and invert the cake back into the pan.
 Remove the tea towel and bake the cake for a few more minutes until it's done.
-Meanwhile, prepare your used, or a new, tea towel with powdered sugar again.
-Your finished cake may not be as pretty, but it will still be tasty.
+Meanwhile, dust the tea towel with a fresh coating of powdered sugar; you can reuse the tea towel if it doesn't have raw batter.
+The finished, fully baked cake may not be as pretty as it could be, but it will still be tasty.

-Maybe.
-I attempted this cake when I visited my family in Amarillo, Texas, which is at an elevation of 3,662 feet.
-Not incredibly high, but not sea level where I am in New Jersey.
-The cake was underbaked at 15 minutes.
-This could have been an issue with their oven or with how much I beat the egg whites, or it could have been the altitude.
+It depends.
+When I attempted this cake while visiting family in Amarillo, Texas (elevation: 3,662 feet), the cake was underbaked at 15 minutes.
+This could have been an issue with their oven, how much I beat the egg whites, or the altitude itself.
+In contrast, I never have trouble baking this at sea level in New Jersey.

-If you live at altitude, be prepared to adjust the baking time as necessary.
-The underbaked cake sounded very fizzy and squishy when I pressed on it.
+If you live at high altitude, be prepared to adjust the baking.
+The underbaked cake sounded very fizzy and squishy when I pressed on it, rather than springing back lightly.
+Keep an eye on texture and doneness, and don't be afraid to bake for an extra minute or two.

 More Holiday Treats